akumm2k/Ideas/notes_to_self.md

 # Constrain exploration

-Be mindful of how many new and unknown situation you expose yourself to every week.
+Be mindful of how many new and unknown situations you expose yourself to every week.
 Too many new situations carry risk of immense negative (and positive) emotion.
 This negative emotion, if snowballed, can be detrimental.
 Control your suffering, kid.